Mark Bittman’s bolognese sauce is just about as close to perfection as you can get, outside of an Italian Nonna’s cucina.

 [Fast forward two years] [Hang in there, we’re almost there, I swear…]

-Weeks into Gordon Ramsay’s “MasterChef” series, he and his stoic-faced partner, Joe-something, mentioned “bolognese” for the hundredth time.
+Weeks into Gordon Ramsay’s “MasterChef” series, he and Joe-something mentioned “bolognese” for the hundredth time.
 Or was it two hundred?
 I had lost count.
-But I sure knew how to pronounce it, by golly, even though I’d never had it (or so I thought — I’ve eaten it all my life, but my peeps call it ragu).
-I’d been watching Joe-something’s mother, Lydia Bastianich, on PBS for months now, and was finally getting over my yeeaarrrs-long boredom with Italian food.
-[I know Joe’s last name, obviously.
-I just have trouble associating his stink eye demeanor with his mother’s more open personality on her show.]
+But I sure knew how to pronounce it, by golly, even though I’d never had it (or so I thought — I’ve eaten it all my life, but my people call it ragu).

 Suddenly, I had to make bolognese.
 It became imperative.
 I searched.
 I googled.
 I researched authenticity.
 I compared recipes, ingredient by ingredient.
 Nothing I found made me happy.
 Slumped and sulking on my couch, I spied the red spine under the meh chair in the corner.
 Still there, both chair and book, all these years later, even though the kitties were too big to fit underneath anymore.
 Hmm.
 “How to Cook Everything.”
 Everything.
 I wonder … could it … might it?